WE CREATE COOL – CREATIVE CONTENT

 We’re innovative.
 Turns out we were being innovative without even knowing it when we created Skeleton Girl.
 We didn’t know at the time that we were the first Canadian company to be shooting in stereoscopic 3D and stop motion animation.
 Why was that?
 Well, we were too busy doing the work and learning to even have an inkling of that.
 And because being innovative is something that is a part of our DNA; we’re not interested in the status quo.
 We want to break new ground.
 We’ve taken lots of risks and as painful as that can be sometimes, we want to push the envelope and do new and interesting things, for ourselves and for our clients.

 SEE FOR YOURSELF HOW WE CREATE COOL

-Check out our latest 3D stop motion animation The River, to The Arrogant Worms’ song River of Snot.
-Watch the Skeleton Girl trailer here and visit the www.twistedstories.com website for more information on Skeleton Girl and Mary and The Looking Glass.
+Check out Skeleton Girl on our You Tube channel here as well as our 3D stop motion animation The River, to The Arrogant Worms’ song River of Snot.
+Visit the www.twistedstories.com website for more information on Skeleton Girl and Mary and The Looking Glass.
 Visit The Hunt website for more information (our first full creature design with Insurrection Films).

 WHAT’S NEXT FOR US?

 We have a number of projects in development and are currently in production for our Twisted Tales for Demented Children trailer, to be released shortly.

 Follow us, friend us, share the word, tell us what you think.
 We’re on almost all social media where you’ll get updates and the latest news on our activities; just click on the social media icons on our home page to find out more.
 If you’re interesting in supporting our work through financing opportunities or anything else related to our projects please contact Becky Scott at firstname.lastname@example.org.